 These secretions have a long-lasting offensive effect and are what we are calling roach smells.
-The smell is distinguishable from any other smell.
+The smell is distinguishable from any other scent.

 But, what actually causes roaches to smell?

-1. Oleic acid – This is produced by decomposing bodies of dead cockroaches.
+1. Oleic acid – The decomposing bodies of dead cockroaches produce this.
 The odor serves the following purposes.

 2. Potential danger – The smell helps roaches in locating the dangerous places hence avoiding them.
-The smell emanates from scenes of potential danger.
-By smelling the odor of the dead bodies other roaches avoid danger.
+The scent emanates from scenes of potential threats.
+By smelling the odor of the dead bodies, other roaches prevent danger.

 Related: Reliable Bed Bug Sprays.